-27.1 Financial risk management
+31.2 Financial risk management objectives and policies

-The Company's financial instruments, as defined under Thai Accounting Standard No.107 "Financial Instruments: Disclosure and Presentations", principally comprise cash and cash equivalents, trade accounts receivable and current investments.
+The Company's financial instruments principally comprise cash and cash equivalents, trade accounts receivable and investment.
 The financial risks associated with these financial instruments and how they are managed is described below.